cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 Apart from the targets, the following folders and files may be provided:

+- `example-values/`: Divided into 2 folders:
+  * `example-values/minimal/`: examples of minimal values.yaml that pass a
+    schema check.
+One can always be sure to have a working deployment with one of them.
+E.g: `diego-sa-config.yaml`, `eirini-sa-config.yaml`.
-- `example-values/`: Contains a collection of examples of subsets of values yamls.
-E.g: `example-values/diego-ha-config.yaml`, `example-values/eirini-autoscaler-config.yaml`.
+  * `example-values/subset/`: examples of subsets of values.yaml, which alone
+    don't pass a schema check.
+E.g: `private-registry.yaml`, `tests-config.yaml`, `ha.yaml`, `ingress.yaml`.

 - `include/`: Contains possible reusable scripts to be used by 1 or more targets.